 The policy number is a way to further identify details about the policy that can help the company to determine who should be helping to resolve the problem.

 Include current contact information such as e-mail address and a telephone number.
 Provide as much details about situation as possible.

 If the situation is complex it is okay for the letter to be more than one page long.
-Clearly list the dates and time that correspond with the events discussed in the text.
+List the dates and time that correspond with the events discussed in the text.
 Having some type of timeline is one way to help the reader understand how the events unfolded.

 Most businesses are extremely comfortable receiving complaints through their customer service phone centers.
 The representatives to answer these inquiries often will we see a telephone call when a letter is sent.

 Any time a representative failed to solve a problem there is no need to keep explaining it over and over to new representative finances of line.